holgerbrandl/kalasim/docs/userguide/docs/event_log.md

 In the example, we can think of a channel as a pipe between two coroutines.
 For details see the great articlle [_Kotlin: Diving in to Coroutines and Channels_]( https://proandroiddev.com/kotlin-coroutines-channels-csp-android-db441400965f).

+## Logging Configuration

+Typically, only some types of event logging are required in a given simulation.
+To optimize simulation performance, the engine allows to suppress selectivly per event type and simulation entity.
+This is configured via [tracking policy factory](advanced.md#continuous-simulation)

 ## Tabular Interface